-Twitter gives users a variety of tools to control their experience, including blocking.
-Blocking helps users in restricting specific accounts from contacting them, seeing their Tweets, and following them.
-If you have been blocked by another user on Twitter, you can still block other accounts (including any that have blocked you).
+Twitter gives people a variety of tools to control their experience, including blocking.
+Blocking helps people in restricting specific accounts from contacting them, seeing their Tweets, and following them.
+If you have been blocked by another account on Twitter, you can still block other accounts (including any that have blocked you).

 Visit the profile of the account you’d like to report:

-- Click or tap on the gear icon (on web or Twitter for iOS), or tap on the overflow icon (Twitter for Android).
+- Tap the gear icon (Twitter for iOS), or click or tap the overflow icon (twitter.com and Twitter for Android).

 - Click or tap Report.